WebComponentsGuide/webcomponents.guide/learn/components/lifecycle-reference.md

 When a document is parsed all of the attributes which are observed will result in a call to `attributeChangedCallback()`.
-This can happen _before_ the element is connected and `connectedCallback` has been called, so avoid relying on the element being connected during this time!
+This can happen _before_ the element is connected and `connectedCallback` has been called, so avoid relying on the element being connected during this time.

 The `attributeChangedCallback()` will fire whenever `setAttribute`, `removeAttribute`, `toggleAttribute` are called if they are changing an observed attribute.